COS301-SE-2025/Save-n-Bite/documentation/SRS-V2.md

 &nbsp;&nbsp;&nbsp;&nbsp;R2.6 Businesses should be able to view their own listings.

 R3: **Browse Listings**
-&nbsp;&nbsp;&nbsp;&nbsp;R3.1 Verified users (individuals and organizations) should be able to view active food listings.
+&nbsp;&nbsp;&nbsp;&nbsp;R3.1 Verified users (individuals and organisations) should be able to view active food listings.
 &nbsp;&nbsp;&nbsp;&nbsp;R3.2 Users should be able to search for listings by keyword (e.g., name, category).
 &nbsp;&nbsp;&nbsp;&nbsp;R3.3 Users should be able to filter listings by:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Availability (in stock)